dotX-Automation/dua_rviz_plugins/README.md

 # dua_rviz_plugins

-C++ base class library that extends the base rviz_common::Panel providing direct and easy access to the dua_utils library features.

-## DUA integration

-See [`dua-template.md`](dua-template.md) for more information.
+Collection of C++ plugins for RViz visualization integrated with the DUA framework.

 ---